Poisson boundary of group extensions: Non-triviality of the boundary criteron

 Hence the number of visited points in $\Z^2$ (correspondingly in $\mathbb{Z}^3$) grows linearly (in the number of steps, in other words the range function grows linearly, see e.g. Theorem $1.4.1$ Spitzer \cite{spitzer}).
 If we condition on all $\Delta$ increments except for the final multiplication at $X_i$ with a projection to given points in $\mathbb{Z}^2$ or correspondingly $\mathbb{Z}^3$, we see that the $\Delta$-restriction entropy is linear and thus the boundary is nontrivial by \ref{lem:easydirection}.

-Also observe that the dimension our groups is equal to $d$ (for $d=1$ and $d=2$).
-Indeed, tensor by $\mathbb{Q}$ and observe that the group becomes an extension of an Abelian group by $\mathbb{Z}$, correspondingly by $\mathbb{Z}^2$ (generated by the images of $M_x$; and by the images of $M_x$ and $M_y$).
-In view of Remark \ref{rem:dimsubquotient}, the lower bound follows from the existence $1$-dimensional and $2$-dimensional lamplighters in the groups.
+Also observe that the dimension of our groups is equal to $d+1$.
+Indeed, tensor by $\mathbb{Q}$ and observe that the group becomes an extension of an abelian group by $\mathbb{Z}$, correspondingly by $\mathbb{Z}^2$ (generated by the images of $M_x$; and by the images of $M_x$ and $M_y$).
+In view of monotonicity of the dimension for taking subgroups, the lower bound follows from the existence of $1$-dimensional and $2$-dimensional lamplighters in the groups.

 \end{proof}.

 More generally, we consider

 and the group $G_\alpha$, generated by $M_1$, $M_\alpha$, $M_x$, $M_y$.